NOC-OI/2024-12-10-NOC/index.md

 `_includes/install_instructions/videoconferencing.html`
 to include the relevant installation instructions.
 {% endcomment %}

+<h2 id="videocon-setup">Video Conferencing Setup for Online Participants</h2>
 {% include install_instructions/videoconferencing.html %}

 {% comment %}
 These are the installation instructions for the tools used during the workshop.
 {% endcomment %}

+<h2 id="software-setup">Configuring workshop software on your own computer (optional)</h2>
+<p>Participants at this workshop will be provided with access to NOC's Data Science Platform.
+This requires only a web browser to access it and will provide all software required.
+Members of NOC will have ongoing access to this after the workshop.
+People from outside NOC will have access only during the workshop.
+If you wish to run this software on your own computer after the workshop then see the instructions below.</p>

 {% if site.carpentry == "swc" %}
 {% include swc/setup.html %}